Build a Database Server

 Handle mathematical and logical operators in queries and introduce functions.

-6. Finding errors
+6. Finding Errors

 Build a type system that will warn you if there are problems with queries before running them.